timb-machine-mirrors/admin-tsa-misc/README.md

 This is where our custom installer and batch jobs live.

-This README desserves a better life.
+This README deserves a better life.